Traditional British Christmas Cake Bake-Together – Part 1 Soaking The Fruit

 Christmas cakes won’t go bad and don’t need to be stored in the fridge, as the very high proportion of sugar from the dried fruit, as well as the alcohol, all work to preserve the cake.

 British Christmas cakes won’t go bad for a year or even longer.
-This is due to the sugar and alcohol preserving qualities, as well as the marzipan and icing covering the cake, that keeps the cake protected and further lengthens its life.
+Due to sugar and alcohol preserving qualities, as well as the marzipan and icing covering the cake, that keeps the cake protected and further lengthens its life.

 The ‘Special’ Recipe Used